hemanthkumargr/docs/commercialFeatures/Sagepay-Advance-Configuration.md

 you will be required at some point to compile the [[PaymentInfo | https://github.com/BroadleafCommerce/BroadleafCommerce/blob/master/core/broadleaf-framework/src/main/java/org/broadleafcommerce/core/payment/domain/PaymentInfo.java]] information to the order before calling performCheckout on the CheckoutService.
 Most Broadleaf Commerce users will choose Spring MVC and will likely implement their own CheckoutController.
-If your implementation does not require that much customization, consider extending the `BroadleafSagepayController`.
+If your implementation does not require that much customization, consider extending the `BroadleafSagepayFormController`.
 This class is also a useful reference in setting up a custom payment workflow with Sagepay.

 The final step is to create the dynamic HTML form that will POST to Sagepay.
 It is **required** to save the users shipping/billing information before being redirected to this page.
 This page will post to Sagepay automatically when redirected to - [sagepayRedirectForm.zip](sourceFiles/sagepayRedirectForm.zip)